When the Machine Chimes the Bell: Entanglement and Bell Inequalities with Boosted $t\bar{t}$

-We start the parton level study generating a $pp\to t\bar t\to \ell^\pm \nu 2b 2j$ sample at the $\sqrt{s}=14$~TeV LHC, where $\ell^\pm=e^\pm$ or $\mu^\pm$, using \texttt{MadGraph5\_aMC@NLO}~\cite{Alwall:2014hca} at leading order within the Standard Model with \texttt{NNPDF2.3QED} for parton distribution function~\cite{Ball:2013hta}.
+We start the parton level study generating a $pp\to t\bar t\to \ell^\pm \nu 2b 2j$ sample at the $\sqrt{s}=14$~TeV LHC, where $\ell^\pm=e^\pm$ or $\mu^\pm$, using \texttt{M\textsc{ad}G\textsc{raph}5\_\textsc{a}MC@NLO}~\cite{Alwall:2014hca} at leading order within the standard model with \texttt{\textsc{nnpdf2.3qed}} for parton distribution function~\cite{Ball:2013hta}.
 The factorization and renormalization scales are set to $\mu_F=\mu_R=\left(\sqrt{m_t^2+p_{ T t}^2}+\sqrt{m_t^2+p_{T \bar{t}}^2} \right)/2$.
 We normalize the $t\bar t$ production cross section to $\sigma=985.7$~pb, as calculated with the Top++2.0 program to next-to-next-to-leading order in perturbative QCD, including soft-gluon resummation to next-to-next-to-leading-log order~\cite{Czakon:2011xx,Beneke:2011mq}.
 No event selections have been applied during the Monte Carlo (MC) generation.
 Here, we present the kinematic regime with maximum sensitivity to these probes and show that the hadronic polarimeter defined in Sec.~\ref{sec:pola} works as an efficient proxy for the $d$-quark.

 In Fig.~\ref{fig:parton_coeff}, we present the coefficients $C_{kk}$ (left), $C_{rr}$ (middle), and $C_{nn}$ (right) in the helicity frame as a function of $(m_{t\bar t},\cos\theta_\text{CM})$, where $\theta_\text{CM}$ is the top quark scattering angle in the $t\bar{t}$ center-of-mass frame.
 The coefficients are derived with the top and anti-top decay products $\ell^\pm$ and $\vec{q}_\text{opt}$, where $\vec{q}_\text{opt}$ is the optimal hadronic direction defined in Eq.~\eqref{eq:qopt}.
 The coefficients are obtained with Eq.~\eqref{eq:cij}, assuming perfect reconstruction of the neutrino momentum.
 The coefficients for the spin density matrix display large dependencies with the kinematic regime.
-In the boosted region (large $m_{t\bar t}$) for a small $\cos\theta_{CM}$, $C_{kk}$ and $C_{rr}$ approach $1$ (represented by dark blue), while $C_{nn}$ approaches $-1$ (represented by dark orange), which maximizes $\mathcal{E}$, $\mathcal{B}_1$, and $\mathcal{B}_2$, see~\cref{eq:E,eq:B1,eq:B2,eq:B3,eq:B4}.
+In the boosted region (large $m_{t\bar t}$) for a small $\cos\theta_{CM}$, $C_{kk}$ and $C_{rr}$ approach $1$ (represented by dark blue), while $C_{nn}$ approaches $-1$ (represented by dark orange), which maximizes $\mathcal{E}$, $\mathcal{B}_1$, and $\mathcal{B}_2$ [see~\cref{eq:E,eq:B1,eq:B2,eq:B3,eq:B4}].